 Thomas: “Ultimately you really have to be comfortable with who you are!”

-Aspect are running a series of workshops in 207 around 'Relationships and sexuality for adults with autism.'
+Aspect are running a series of workshops in 207 around 'Relationships and sexuality for adults on the spectrum.'
 For more info, contact us